 Dinobot: There is no strategy, only blind aggression!

-- Captain Sturdy, a Pilot for a proposed series that aired as part of What A Cartoon, presents an inversion and parody of this archetype.
-The eponymous character, an aging Silver Age era superhero, watches as a Nineties anti hero type character demonstrates how a hero should approach criminals, but then threatens to tear off a hypothetical criminals arms.
+- Captain Sturdy, a pilot for a proposed series that aired as part of What A Cartoon, presents a subversion and parody of this archetype.
+The eponymous character, an aging Silver Age era superhero, watches as a nineties anti-hero type character demonstrates how a hero should approach criminals, but then threatens to tear off a hypothetical criminal's arms.
 When the character is told "what if he has no arms?", the hero then does a 180 and begins to mope about the hypothetical criminal's misfortunates.
-Captain Sturdy already didn't have a high opinion of the Nineties anti hero character, but after this he especially became disillusioned with how the Union of Super Heroes are more concerned about avoiding offending people than doing what is necessary and pragmatic for the common good.
+Captain Sturdy already didn't have a high opinion of the nineties anti-hero character, but after this he especially became disillusioned with how the Union of Super Heroes are more concerned about avoiding offending people than doing what is necessary and pragmatic for the common good.

 - Skysurfer Strike Force featured typical "Iron Age" character designs, but was otherwise not very edgy.